Santa Monica Therapist

 Dear Licia,

-Rob and I have been together for several years, my problem is that he doesn’t know how to clean up after himself.
+Rob and I have been together for several years, my problem is that he doesn't’t know how to clean up after himself.
 Prior to our living together he had someone else clean up for him and I am tired of fighting over the same ole thing.

 William– Los Angeles